UKHomeOffice/callisto-accruals-restapi/docs/storage.md

 ## Tables
 <h2 id="tocS_Flex_Change_Band_Definition">flex_change_band_definition_<nry</h2>

+To compensate staff for flexibility in their working and the level of predictability of their roster, staff are paid an uplift.
+There are four levels of payment which are to be configured in the table below.

+### Properties

 |Name|Type|Required|Restrictions|Description|
 |---|---|---|---|---|
 |id| PK| true|none|Assigned when a new row is added to this table by the owning service|